 When you do not need to wear a face covering

-In settings where face coverings are required in the Isle of Man there are some circumstances where people may not be able to wear a face covering.
+There are some circumstances where people may not be able to wear a face covering.

 Please be mindful and respectful of such circumstances.
 Some people are less able to wear face coverings, and the reasons for this may not be visible to others.